Musical instrument: Twentieth century to present

 The latter half of the 20th century saw the evolution of synthesizers, which produce sound using circuits and microchips.
 In the late 1960s, Bob Moog and other inventors developed the first commercial synthesizers, such as the Moog synthesizer.
 Whereas once they had filled rooms, synthesizers can now be embedded in any electronic device, and are ubiquitous in modern music.
 Samplers, introduced around 1980, allow users to sample and reuse existing sounds, and were important to the development of hip hop.
 1982 saw the introduction of MIDI, a standardized means of synchronizing electronic instruments.
 The modern proliferation of computers and microchips has created an industry of electronic musical instruments.

 Classification

 There are many different methods of classifying musical instruments.
 Various methods examine aspects such as the physical properties of the instrument (material, color, shape, etc.), the use for the instrument, the means by which music is produced with the instrument, the range of the instrument, and the instrument's place in an orchestra or other ensemble.
-Most methods are specific to a geographic area or cultural group and were developed to serve the unique classification requirements of the group.
-The problem with these specialized classification schemes is that they tend to break down once they are applied outside of their original area.
-For example, a system based on instrument use would fail if a culture invented a new use for the same instrument.
-Scholars recognize Hornbostel–Sachs as the only system that applies to any culture and, more importantly, provides the only possible classification for each instrument.
-The most common classifications are strings, brass, woodwind, and percussion.
+Most methods are specific to a geographic area or cultural group, developed to serve their unique classification requirements.
+These specialized classification schemes tend to break down once they are applied outside of their original area, for example a system based on instrument use would fail if a culture invented a new use for the same instrument.
+Scholars recognize Hornbostel–Sachs as the only system that applies irrespective of culture and provides only one possible classification for any given instrument.